From: Vitor Valeri

 • ProStudio Masters

-By accessing “free-use” music repositories, it is possible to download tracks for free.
-This is possible because these sites host music under licenses known as Creative Commons (CC).
+By accessing “free-use” music repositories, it is possible to download tracks at no cost.
+This is possible because these websites host music under licenses known as Creative Commons (CC).

-Below is a list of major free music repositories:
+Below is a list of the main free music repositories:

 • Free Music Archive (FMA)